instill-ai/console/src/services/READMD.md

 ### About the long-running operation

 Currently, there have two long-running operation in the instill backend.

 - Create model
+  - Upon creation, the model won't be in the model-backend immediately, you need to check the operation status.
+Once it's finished the model will be in the model-backend that is queryable.
 - Deploy model

-These action will be implemented with `waitForStatus` flag.

-- When the `waitForStatus` flag is true, the services will periodically checking the endpoint until the status is not unspecified
-- When the `waitForStatus` flag is false, the services will invalidate the key of react-query and then return the operation object.

-To deal with this kind of service when `waitForStatus` flag is false, you always need to retrieve new data in some form.
-For example, periodically checking the status or forcing user to refresh the page.
+#### Note

+- The return object will be operation.
+You need to query operation endpoint to access the operation resource.
+- The service will invalidate the whole data query.
+For example, once a model creation occur, we will invalidate the whole ["model"] key set immediately.
+- When you catch the onSuccess singal of react-query service and begin to periodically check operation endpoint for status.
+You should update the whole react-query cache once you get the new resouce.
+- Operation data is volatile, we don't persist it in react-query cache.